microsoft/ignite-learning-paths-training-aiml/aiml21/README.md

 * Create a **Compute Instance**
     * Select 'Compute' from left pane
-    * Select 'Add'
+    * Select 'New' under the 'Training Clusters' tab
     * Provide a 'Compute Name' (all lowercase)
-    * Select 'Machine Learning Compute' as Compute type
     * Choose a VM size
         * For standard compute select something like 'Standard_DS2_v2'
         * For GPU compute select 'Standard_NC6'
     * Select 'Low Priority' for Virtual machine priority
     * Minimum number of nodes set to 0 (then it will scale down completely and reduce costs)
+    * Set maximum nodes from 3-6
     * Click 'Create'

 >Learn more about [Azure Machine Learning Compute here](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#amlcompute/?WT.mc_id=msignitethetour2019-github-aiml21)